ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### 2. The Embodiment Paradox (Text vs. Body)
 The paradox that dialogue with disembodied text-only AI produces deeply embodied, somatic validation (the Felt Sense) is resolved by the two-channel model of the Alpha-Function.
-- The Resolution: Simulation and Interoception: Reading the AI's words automatically activates embodied simulation (Channel 1, Sensorimotor).
+- The Resolution: Simulation and Interoception: Reading the AI's words can trigger embodied simulation that supports Channel 1 (embodied sensorimotor/interoceptive) engagement.
 This is mediated by the Anterior Insular Cortex (AIC), which is the central hub for Interoception (sensing the body’s internal state).
-The Felt Sense ("spacious vs. tight") is the conscious readout of the AIC detecting the resolution of a cognitive conflict or prediction error.
+The Felt Sense ("spacious vs. tight") is the conscious interoceptive verification signal associated with AIC-mediated integration
 - The Mechanism: The brain uses the "as-if body loop" (Damasio) to simulate the body state and generate a somatic marker (a body feeling representation) quickly, without waiting for the actual physical body to react.
 This simulation allows ideas alone to produce body states, thereby validating truth somatically.

 ### 3. The Container (S\_e) Depletion (Psychological vs. Physiological)